Colour sergeant: United Kingdom

 Colour sergeant (CSgt or C/Sgt) is a non-commissioned title in the Royal Marines and infantry regiments of the British Army, ranking above sergeant and below warrant officer class 2.
 It has a NATO ranking code of OR-7 and is equivalent to the rank of staff sergeant in other branches of the Army, flight sergeant or chief technician in the Royal Air Force, and chief petty officer in the Royal Navy.
 The insignia is the monarch's crown above three downward pointing chevrons.

 The rank was introduced into British Army infantry regiments in 1813 during the Napoleonic Wars to reward long-serving sergeants; a single colour sergeant was appointed to each company as the senior NCO.
 From 1 October 1913, British infantry battalions were reorganised from eight companies to four, leaving two colour sergeants in each new company.
-The senior of the pair was appointed to the new rank of company sergeant major and the junior to that of company quartermaster sergeant.
-Although the rank of colour sergeant was then abolished, the CQMS of an infantry company continued to be generally addressed as "Colour Sergeant" and the rank was later reintroduced, probably during the Second World War, with CQMS becoming an appointment of it.
-The Royal Marines retained the rank throughout.
+The senior of the pair was appointed to the new appointment of company sergeant major and the junior to that of company quartermaster sergeant.
+In 1915, CSMs were given the new rank of warrant officer class II, but the CQMS of an infantry company continued to hold the rank of colour sergeant.
+The Royal Marines also retained the rank throughout.

 Historically, colour sergeants of British line regiments protected ensigns, the most junior officers who were responsible for carrying their battalions' colours to rally troops in battles.
 For this reason, to reach the rank of colour sergeant was considered a prestigious attainment, granted normally to those sergeants who had displayed courage on the field of battle.
 This tradition continues today as colour sergeants form part of a colour party in military parades.
 During ceremonial events, it is from a colour sergeant that the ensign collects the colour of the battalion or regiment.

 Colour sergeants are referred to and addressed as "Colour Sergeant" or "Colour" ("Colour Sergeant Hewitt" or "Colour Hewitt", for instance) in the Army, or as "Colour Sergeant" or "Colours" in the Royal Marines, and never by the more junior rank of "Sergeant".
 Unusually, NCOs with the rank of colour sergeant who hold the appointment of company quartermaster sergeant are still addressed and referred to by their rank, not their appointment.
 In Foot Guards regiments, colour sergeants are addressed as "Sir" and afforded the respect and privileges normally accorded to warrant officers.
 In The Rifles, the spelling "colour serjeant" is used, in common with other Rifles ranks and appointments including the word serjeant.

 In the Royal Marines Band Service, the bandmasters of the seven Royal Navy Volunteer Bands usually hold the rank of band colour sergeant.
 The senior playing musician in a Royal Marines band also holds this rank, which replaced the rank of bandmaster in 1969.

 Colour sergeants and warrant officers form an important part of the instructor cadre at the Royal Military Academy Sandhurst.